 As stated above we will support the roll out of the national programme, however, we will ensure integrated approach between the use of LFTs linked to confirmatory PCR testing.
-The DPH and DASS will ensure the local work is governed through the Care Homes Board.
+The DPH and DASS will ensure the local work is governed through the Care Homes Board and aligned to the Greater Manchester Framework agreed by the SCG.